Availability of Institutional and Financial Assistance Information

 - The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires the distribution of an annual security report to all current faculty, staff, and students and notice of its availability to prospective students, faculty, and staff.
 The annual security and fire safety report includes statistics for the previous three years concerning reported crimes, and incidents of fire that occurred on campus, in certain off-campus buildings or property owned or controlled by the California State University, and on public property within, or immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
 The annual security report is available for viewing at https://www.csusm.edu/clery/documents/asr2019.pdf.
 A paper copy is available upon request by contacting the Clery Director, Brittani Brown, firstname.lastname@example.org or by calling 760-750-4950.

 Dean of Students Office

-The Dean of Students Office provides general information concerning campus policies, procedures, and regulations and offers help to students seeking to resolve campus problems.
+The Dean of Students Office provides general information concerning campus policies, procedures, and regulations and offers help to students seeking to resolve campus concerns.
 Students needing assistance with any university matter are invited to begin with this office.
-Specific policies regarding student grievances, student grade appeals, student conduct, and discrimination, harassment, and retaliation are administered by this office.
+Specific policies regarding student grievances, student course grade appeals, student conduct, and discrimination, harassment, and retaliation are administered by this office.